-Ms Terri Adams ( DSL accredited) Year Leader Mrs Val Chadney (DSL accredited) Student services support officer Years 7-11 Mr Mathew Carter- (DSL accredited) Year Leader Mrs Natalie Crickett - (DSL accredited) Sixth Form Pastoral Assistant Ms Chloe Limbrick (DSL accredited) Deputy Headteacher Ms Hayley Newnes (DSL accredited); Year Leader Ms Amy Phillips (DSL accredited) Year Leader Mrs Lana Ladler - (DSL accredited) Assistant Headteacher & Head of Sixth Form
+Mrs Val Chadney (DSL accredited) Student services support officer Years 7-11 Mr Mathew Carter- (DSL accredited) Year Leader Mrs Natalie Crickett - (DSL accredited) Sixth Form Pastoral Assistant Mr Mathew Day - DSL accredited) Year Leader Ms Chloe Limbrick (DSL accredited) Deputy Headteacher Ms Hayley Newnes (DSL accredited) Year Leader Ms Ami Phillips (DSL accredited) Year Leader

-5.3 The governing board
+5.3 The Board of Trustees

-The governing board will approve this policy at each review, ensure it complies with the law and hold the headteacher to account for its implementation.
+The Board of Trustees will approve this policy at each review, ensure it complies with the law and hold the headteacher to account for its implementation.

-The governing board will appoint a senior board level (or equivalent) lead to monitor the effectiveness of this policy in conjunction with the full governing board.
+The Board of Trustees will appoint a senior board level (or equivalent) lead to monitor the effectiveness of this policy in conjunction with the full Board of Trustees.
 This is always a different person from the DSL.
-The current designated safeguarding governor is Mr Stuart Mitchell.
-They can be contacted via email at The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+The current designated safeguarding trustee is Mr Stuart Mitchell.
+They can be contacted via email at Stuart.mitchell@jmhs.hereford.sch.uk The chair of trustees will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).

-Governors should work with the DSL to ensure they have the correct training, information and guidance to successfully perform a strategic and quality assurance role in all aspects of safeguarding and child protection- in particularly
+Trustees should work with the DSL to ensure they have the correct training, information and guidance to successfully perform a strategic and quality assurance role in all aspects of safeguarding and child protection- in particularly

-- The training programme for all staff and governors - The arrangements for volunteers, contractors and visitors to the school and JM Sport - The monitoring and filtering systems for the school network and devices - The management and response to cases of child on child abuse - The safer recruitment policy from vacancy advertisement to exit interview - The updating of the schools Single Central Register - The supervision of the DSL - The PSHRE programme that seeks to address key safeguarding issues - The annual Herefordshire audit of safeguarding and any action plan (section 175) - The central importance of Safeguarding to any School Improvement Planning - · Allegations made against staff including low level concerns - Any other aspects of this safeguarding policy or matter that may arise from incident or concern
+- The training programme for all staff and trustees - The arrangements for volunteers, contractors and visitors to the school and JM Sport - The monitoring and filtering systems for the school network and devices - · The management and response to cases of child on child abuse - The safer recruitment policy from vacancy advertisement to exit interview - The updating of the schools Single Central Register - The supervision of the DSL - The PSHRE programme that seeks to address key safeguarding issues - The annual Herefordshire audit of safeguarding and any action plan (section 175) - The central importance of Safeguarding to any School Improvement Planning - Allegations made against staff including low level concerns - Any other aspects of this safeguarding policy or matter that may arise from incident or concern

-All governors will read Keeping Children Safe in Education.
+All trustees will read Keeping Children Safe in Education.

-Section 13 has information on how governors are supported to fulfil their role.
+Section 13 has information on how trustees are supported to fulfil their role.